SamuelMauricioL/mason_speaker/README.md

 # Mason Speaker

-Mason Speaker is a task automation wizard
+Mason Speaker is a virtual assistant for programmers

 You can interact with it to create code templates for your preferred language, automate your daily tasks and all just by asking the assistant.